Orlando Bosch: CORU and Flight 455

 Bosch was deported to the Dominican Republic, where he founded the Coordination of United Revolutionary Organizations (CORU), along with Posada, Gaspar Jiménez, and other Cuban exiles.
 The group, led by Bosch, first met in the Dominican Republic town of Bonao in June 1976, and laid plans for more than 50 bombings over the next year.
-The US Federal Bureau of Investigation (FBI) described CORU as "an anti-Castro terrorist umbrella organization."
+The U.S. Federal Bureau of Investigation (FBI) described CORU as "an anti-Castro terrorist umbrella organization."
 CORU was responsible for a number of attacks in 1976.
 These included a machine gun attack on the Cuban embassy in Bogotá, the assassination of a Cuban official in Mérida, the kidnapping of two Cuban embassy employees in Buenos Aires, the bombing of a Cubana airlines office in Panama City, the bombing of the Guyanese embassy in Port of Spain, and the assassination of former Chilean ambassador Orlando Letelier, a staunch critic of the Pinochet government, in Washington, D.C.
 Subsequently, declassified documents showed that Letelier's assassination, part of a series that occurred during Operation Condor, was directly ordered by Pinochet.
 Michael Townley, an agent of Dirección de Inteligencia Nacional, the Chilean secret Police, was also involved in the killing.

 Bosch was invited to return to Venezuela by Orlando García, the head of security for Venezuelan President Carlos Andrés Pérez.
 He returned on 23 September 1976, again traveling on a fraudulent passport.
 Bosch was given a hotel suite for his use, a DISIP identity card using the alias "Carlos Sucre", and a Venezuelan passport.
 He was told that he could continue his activities, but that his targets needed to be outside Venezuela.
 Among those who had apartments in the same hotel were Garcia, and Morales, who had testified against Bosch in Florida, and who was now Garcia's deputy.
 Soon after he arrived in Venezuela, a fundraiser was held in Caracas to support his activities.
-According to a CIA memorandum, Bosch offered to refrain from planning attacks in the US during Andrés Pérez's forthcoming visit to the United Nations in November, if the Venezuelan government made "a substantial cash contribution to [Bosch's] organization" in return.
+According to a CIA memorandum, Bosch offered to refrain from planning attacks in the U.S. during Andrés Pérez's forthcoming visit to the United Nations in November, if the Venezuelan government made "a substantial cash contribution to [Bosch's] organization" in return.
 Bosch was also reported to have stated, "Now that our organization has come out of the Letelier job looking good, we are going to try something else."
 After Letelier's assassination, a map of the route Letelier took to work was discovered in Bosch's office.